-The fire of Leo season burns down to a smolder this weekend under the glow of the full Sturgeon Moon as we move from Fire to Earth sign, from blaze to ember, flame to soot, Lion to Virgin.
+The fire of Leo season burns down to a smolder this week as we move from Fire to Earth sign, from blaze to ember, flame to soot, Lion to Virgin.
 Expelled from the inferno, we return to the Earth like tephra, settling to the ground as our manifestations fall into place with the waning of the moon.

 Ruled by the communication planet, Mercury, we can expect this season to have a more rational, intellectual vibe than the last.
 Where the influence of Leo lent us strength and courage, Virgo offers logic, dedication, and a penchant for perfection.

 Virgo is a diligent and methodical fixer, editor, and organizer, bringing our focus back from passions to planning, and inviting us to step out of the spotlight and take a turn as stage director.
 It is the season for editing, decluttering, and arranging your life for success!

 The routines and habits you form during this season will have staying power, so take a few notes from the Maiden on how to get grounded and grow with her.